Bimex-es/Attrition/README.md

 Firsts things to do:

 1. Clone the repository
-TO START CODING

-Firsts things to do:

-1. Clone the repository
 https://github.com/Bimex-es/Attrition.git

 2. Then create your own notebook.
 Take josep's one "play_with_data_josep.ipynb" as an example.
 You can there filter complicate pandas' data frames.